zhengxinchang/swapfinder/README.md

 export CURL_CA_BUNDLE=/etc/ssl/certs/ca-certificates.crt
 ```

-This issue also was mentioned in the [htslib issue](https://github.com/rust-bio/rust-htslib/issues/404).
+This issue also was mentioned in the [rust-htslib issue](https://github.com/rust-bio/rust-htslib/issues/404).